-Try seeing the innocence inside – and prioritize caring for yourself every day in this way.
+Try seeing your innocence inside – and prioritize caring for yourself every day in this way.

-Remember that practicing self-love takes time, patience, and a level of commitment.
-It may take some effort to lean into building these loving and caring habits into your daily routine, but it’s worth it every time.
+Remember that practicing self-love takes time, patience, and commitment.
+It takes effort to develop these self-love habits into your daily routine, but it’s worth it every time.

 I hope these tips and practices serve you as we move through this season together.

 (This post was originally published on February 4th, 2021, and has been updated for more thoroughness.)

 For another powerful self-love tool, consider writing morning pages.